Network-Direction/3dprint/guides/ironing.md

 | Ironing inset        | 0.21mm                                   |
 | Ironing angle offset | 45° or 90°                               |
 | Ironing Speed        | 50mm/s                                   |

+</br></br>
+To find to optimal values, use a [top surface ironing test](https://www.printables.com/model/1247198-top-surface-ironing-test/files).

+This will print at different speeds and fill rates.
+From there, just decide which settings are best for your printer and filament.